 The private sector is based on a representative sample of about 2600 enterprises.
 The inaccuracy can be divided into sampling inaccuracy and the immeasurable inaccuracy that derives from measuring errors.
 The total absence rate for own sickness is determined with a 95 percent confidence interval to vary around +/- 0.05 percent.
 Sampling errors for divisions on e.g. gender or industry are considerably higher.

 The statistics of absence refers to the whole year to which the absence periods belongs The statistics is published on a yearly basis at the end of October following the reference period.
 The information is normally published without delay compared to schedule.

 The statistics of absence for the central governmental sector covers the year 2003 and forward, while the first data for the local governmental sector was published for the year 2005.
 The statistics for the private sector covers the period from 2007 and forward.
 From 2010 the municipality sector and the regional sector are published separately.
 Before 2010 the two sectors were only published together.

 The method and quality of data have continuously been improved especially the first years of the statistics.
 Comparisons between sectors and years (especially the earliest published data) should only be made with reservations.

 The latest results are published once a year in a Danish press release, at the same time as tables are updated in the StatBank.
-In the StatBank, these statistics can be found under the subject Absence Selected tables are published in [Statistical Yearbook]](https://www.dst.dk/en/Statistik/Publikationer.aspx).
+In the StatBank, these statistics can be found under the subject Absence Selected tables were published in [Statistical Yearbook]](https://www.dst.dk/en/Statistik/Publikationer.aspx) which has not been published since 2017.
 It is possible to buy more detailed results and to get access to micro-data through Statistics Denmark's Research services. for further information, go to the subject page.